 Hint: Book your scenic flight early on in your trip and if the weather doesn’t play ball you have a few days up your sleeve to reschedule.
 The helicopter companies know that weather is out of everyone’s control and you won’t pay again to rebook.

-The Air New Zealand Queenstown International Marathon is back for it's fifth birthday this year on the 17 November.
+The Air New Zealand Queenstown International Marathon is back for it's sixth birthday this year on the 16 November 2019.
 Set between the backdrop of the world renowned Crown and Remarkable mountain ranges, and taking in the best highlights of the Queenstown Lakes region on hard packed cycle trails, this is truly a flat out beautiful course.
 With 42km, 21km, 10km and 2.2km kids run options, there's something for every runner.
 Make sure you get your entry in, it's always a sell out!